 Benefits of a business credit score

 - Access to financing is easier.
-A good business credit score can help you take out business loans at lower rates.
+A good business credit score can help you take out business loans at lower interest rates.
 If and when you take out a business loan, you won’t have to sign a personal guarantee that makes you personally liable.

 Differences between personal and business credit scores